 Harvest Hope has earned numerous accolades for its contributions to the community, including organizing large-scale food bank events such as the Thanksgiving meal program, which fed over 4,000 individuals in need last year.
 The organization's successes reflect its commitment to serving the community and building a more equitable society.

-To continue our mission of fighting hunger and food insecurity, Harvest Hope is seeking funding from General Mills to set up a week-long food bank event and fundraiser that will provide nutritious meals to those who might otherwise go without them.
-With General Mills' support, Harvest Hope will be able to make a significant impact in the fight against hunger and food insecurity in Columbia and the surrounding areas and help build a healthier, more resilient community for all.

 Conclusion